Connect with us

 of hormones, particularly progesterone and to a lesser extent, estrogen.

-Progesterone plays a vital role in making the endometrium receptive to implantation of the blastocyst and supportive of the early pregnancy; it also has the side effect of raising the woman’s basal body temperature.
+Progesterone plays a vital role in making the endometrium receptive to blastocyst implantation and supportive of early pregnancy; it also raises the woman’s basal body temperature.

-The increased progesterone and BBT will cause at least a modest rise in BMR at the start of the luteal phase and remains in an elevated state until the phase ends.
-Research has discrepant findings on how much of an increase typically occurs and how much it can vary.
+The increased progesterone and BBT will cause at least a modest rise in BMR at the start of the luteal phase, which will remain elevated until the phase ends.
+However, research has discrepant findings on how much of an increase typically occurs and how much it can vary.

 Early, small sample studies have found various figures, such as; a 6% higher postovulatory sleep metabolism, a 7% to 15% higher 24-hour expenditure following ovulation, and an increase and a luteal phase BMR by up to 12%.